 Upon further exploration, SW explained that he has really deteriorated since being on death row; over the years he became increasingly depressed; and in about March 2001, he was so depressed that he was ready to drop his appeals and he just wanted to die.
 Then, within about 12 hours of his execution, his friends pulled him back/talked him out of it.
 SW reported that then he was started on Paxil (an antidepressant), which was the first time he was ever treated by a psychiatrist, but the Paxil didn't help him.
 Then he was switched to another antidepressant medication, but that medication didn't help him either.
-Then he was stopped after 2 weeks; and although he told the psychiatrist that he couldn't sleep after the Trazadone was stopped, the psychiatrist wouldn't put him back on the Trazadone.
+Then he was switched to the Effexor and the Haldol; he was also given the Trazadone then, but that was stopped after 2 weeks; and although he told the psychiatrist that he couldn't sleep after the Trazadone was stopped, the psychiatrist wouldn't put him back on the Trazadone.